Living and Working in Prague

 Prague is dubbed the “City of 100 Spires” due to its plethora of high-rise churches and landmarks.
 Both the Old Town and Lesser Town are brimming with cultural sites.
 The city is full of beautiful architecture, including churches and other structures, which date to ancient times.
 Perhaps the most famous structure is Prague Castle which has 3 courtyards and includes the impressive St Vitus Cathedral at St Georges Basilica.
 The castle offers guided tours as well as exhibitions such as “The Story of Prague Castle”.
 Another cultural hot spot is Charles Bridge.
-The bridge was first constructed in the 1300’s and is used to cross the Vltava river and to connect the Old Town with the Lesser Town.
+The bridge was first constructed in the 1300s and is used to cross the Vltava river and to connect the Old Town with the Lesser Town.
 The Bridge also has statues on its interior of Saints and offers tremendous views of the Castle, particularly at night.
-A sail down the Vltava River can be the most unique way to catch a glimpse of the architecture on show in the city.
+A sail down the Vltava River can be the unique way to catch a glimpse of the architecture on show in the city.

-The city has a variety of shops and markets to visit and can these can easily fill your days off.
-The Náplavka Farmers market that takes place every Saturday morning is a great way to sample the best of local produce in a calm and relaxed atmosphere on the banks of the Vltava.
+Prague has a variety of shops and markets to visit and can these can easily fill your days off.
+The Náplavka farmers market that takes place every Saturday morning is a great way to sample the best of local produce in a calm and relaxed atmosphere on the banks of the Vltava.
 There are now also many shopping malls and designer shops in the city for a more upmarket shopping day out.
 Na Příkopě is one of the most luxurious streets in Europe and is the destination for a variety of designer shops.

 Restaurants & Nightlife

 Prague is renowned for its nightlife and perhaps even more renowned for its beer.
-This heritage of nightlife and reasonable prices attracts a number of tourists and locals, making the city a great place to let your hair down.
-There are host of beer gardens, which sell big brands as well as local craft beers.
+This heritage of nightlife and reasonable prices attract a number of tourists and locals, making the city a great place to let your hair down.
+There is a host of beer gardens, which sell big brands as well as local craft beers.
 For the non-beer drinkers, don’t worry Prague has several cocktail and wine bars meaning there is a place for everyone’s taste.
 The city also has many clubs for those who want to stay out that bit later.

 Sports & Recreation

 If sport is your passion, there are a variety of ways to get involved with conventional and some more unusual sporting activities.
 There are plenty of facilities for all types of sports from football to go-karting.
 Despite being in central Europe, Prague even has facilities for beach sports such as volleyball.
-Getting into sports clubs provides an active way of meeting new friends and settling in to your new home.
+Getting into sports clubs provides an active way of meeting new friends and settling into your new home.

 For those with young families, Prague has a host of activities and places to keep the children entertained.
 Petřín Hill is popular with both children and adults, as it has some breath-taking views of the city.
-Getting to the summit is made easy with the funicular railway and at the top there is mirror maze, an observation tower (Prague’s version of the Eiffel Tower).
+Getting to the summit is made easy with the funicular railway and at the top, there is mirror maze, an observation tower (Prague’s version of the Eiffel Tower).
 There are sometimes even pony rides at the top for the kids to enjoy.
 There is also Prague Zoo which is home to a range of wild animals which you can get very close to.
 It is possible to get a river cruise there and back to make a real adventure out of the day.
-If the zoo is not enough, why not take the kids to DinoPark which takes visitors on tour back to the dinosaur ages with life sized models of the pre-historic creatures.
+If the zoo is not enough, why not take the kids to DinoPark which takes visitors on tour back to the dinosaur ages with life-sized models of the pre-historic creatures.

 Prague offers a wealth of housing options for expatriates, from chic city-centre apartments to suburban family houses.
 Prague is split into 10 districts, which are simply numbered 1 through to 10.
 Prague 2 and 5 are quieter central areas that are popular with expats and have many apartments that are usually rented.
 Rental prices are higher in the centre of the city, though it is worth noting these bustling locations can often be noisy at weekends.
 The quality of housing can vary, with expat-orientated Western-style properties usually more expensive.
 For expatriates with family, Prague 4, 5 and 6 are the most popular.
 These greener, residential districts have good options for a family home, are close to international schools, all whilst being close to the city centre.